Behind the Resin Page: How Cairn Shaped a Public Resin Watch

 The output came from four things working together:

-• the email thread, which carried the live business question
+- the original email, which carried the live business question

-• public data inputs, which gave us a defensible first-pass signal
+- public data inputs, which gave us a defensible first-pass page

-• session history and metadata, which preserved context across iterations
+- CMD+RVL's metadata catalog, lineage, and session history, which preserved context across iterations

-Aaron later captured the right boundary in the thread:
+Aaron later captured the right boundary in the email:

 "what we are really looking for is having the directional framework that can be used ... in a real world scenario with client specific data"

 That is the split.
 The public-data version is the proof case.
-The client-specific version is the pilot.
+The client-specific version is the larger private implementation.

-To move from a project file to a live Cairn pilot, we would want:
+To move from a public framework to a live private implementation, we would want:

-That is where the work stops being a public framework and starts becoming an operating signal.
+That is where the work stops being a public framework and starts becoming an operating workflow.

 Light disclaimers

-• The signal is not a live procurement monitoring service.
+- The public page is not a live procurement monitoring service.

 Those are part of the proof, not something to hide.